Welcome to Industry 4.0: Supporting the Internet of Things with print

 Business Insider reported that 18 percent of industrial companies are already leveraging the IoT and always-connected devices, while automotive manufacturers, creators of consumer electronics and telecommunications firms have an adoption rate of 17 percent.
 The aerospace and defence sectors are close behind at 15 percent, and the biopharmaceutical industry rests around 13 percent.

 This just demonstrates how many different use cases there are for the IoT.
 The source noted that plastics manufacturer Petrobas Zarate of Argentina uses sensors to maintain and monitor temperatures, while Volkswagen installed an SAP system that tracks vehicle parts across the supply chain.
 Experts call this revolution Industry 4.0, as it represents the fourth wave in manufacturing’s technological change.
-Product Design and Development cited a McKinsey & Company report stating that the manufacturing sector will be completely different by 2025 thanks to the IoT.
+Product Design and Development cited a McKinsey & Company report stating that the manufacturing sector will be completely different by 2025 thanks to the IoT. welcome to industry 4 0 supporting the internet of things with print 2

 “The IoT will lead to an enormously complex network of suppliers, logistics and devices.”